Theatre Arts (THA) - Courses

 Tap Dance II

 This course offers continued training in tap dance.
 Through exercises, choreography, and discussions, students advance and strengthen their prior knowledge of tap.
 Students work on intermediate techniques, styles, and rhythms.
 Differences in movement quality, energy and rhythm will be explored.
 Stylistic qualities are emphasized to encourage artistic development.
 Focus is placed on performance qualities, technical proficiency, advanced rhythms, and tempos.
 Lect.
 1, Studio 2.
 Prerequisite: THA 226.
-Offered Spring - Even Numbered Years.
+Offered Fall - Even Numbered Years.

 THA 327 Cr.2